k3b/APhotoManager/wiki/settings.md

-The [Settings View](settings) is used to configure the behaviour of "a Photo Manager".
+The [Settings View](settings) (since v0.4.3) is used to configure the behaviour of "a Photo Manager".

 You can reach the [Settings View](settings) via the **settings** menu of